lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 other special features.

-The basic LAMMPS class hierarchy which is created by the LAMMPS class consturctor is shown in :ref:`class-topology`.
-When input commands are proccesed additional class instances are created, or deleted, or replaced.
+The basic LAMMPS class hierarchy which is created by the LAMMPS class constructor is shown in :ref:`class-topology`.
+When input commands are processed, additional class instances are created, or deleted, or replaced.
 Likewise specific member functions of specific classes are called to trigger actions such creating atoms, computing forces, computing properties, time-propagating the system, or writing output.